The Most Common CMD Commands That Every Windows User Should Know

 12- Systeminfo

-This command gives an accurate report of your computer configuration.
+This command gives an accurate report of your computer’s configuration.
 The list includes operating systems and hardware.
-For example, you can see the exact date of installation of Windows, the time of the last boot of the system, the BIOS version, general and available memory, installed patches, network card settings, and so on.
+For example, you can see the exact date of Windows installation, the time of the last system boot, the BIOS version, general and available memory, installed patches, network card settings, and so on.

 Use the system info / s command with the computer’s hostname or local area network to retrieve information about that system.
 Of course, you may need to enter a few extra keys for your domain, username, and password: